fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 1. The log format used by fiaas-deploy-daemon itself
 2. The value of the `LOG_FORMAT` environment variable passed to applications

 If the value is `json`, applications should adhere to a common set of keys and value types, in order for log aggregation solutions to give a better experience.
-We recommend the FIAAS logging contract, currently maintained in [confluence](https://confluence.schibsted.io/display/FI/Logging+contract).
-This contract is currently somewhat specific to FINN, but should be suitable for most other users.

 Related to log format is the environment variable `LOG_STDOUT`, which is currently hardcoded to `true` for all applications deployed by FIAAS.